A note on parabolic Verma module homomorphisms over Kac-Moody Algebras: Categories and modules

 Note that any module $M \in \catO_S$ lies in the integrable parabolic category $\catO_{int}(\frakl_S)$.
 Hence we can easily deduce the following result by the complete reducibility theorem \cite[Theorem 10.7]{Kac}. \begin{proposition} Any module $M$ in the parabolic category $\catO_S$ is a completely reducible $\frakl_S$-module, i.e., $M$ as an $\frakl_S$-module is isomorphic to a direct sum of irreducible integrable highest weight $\frakl_S$-modules. \end{proposition} From Proposition \ref{prop32} all highest weight modules in $\catO_S$ have highest weights belonging to a subset $P_S^+$ of $\frakh^*$:

-Conversely, simple modules in $\catO_S$ can be parametrized by this set $P_S^+$, we say a simple module $L(\lambda)$ relative to $\lambda \in P_S^+$, which is the unique simple quotient of any highest weight modules with highest weight $\lambda$.
+Conversely, simple modules in $\catO_S$ can be parametrized by this set $P_S^+$.
+We denote the simple module relative to $\lambda \in P_S^+$ by $L(\lambda)$, which is the unique simple quotient of any highest weight module with highest weight $\lambda$.